The ultimate 10 day Turkey itinerary for first timers

 Göreme Open Air Museum

-Once your belly is satisfied by tasty flavors of Turkey, head over to Goreme Open Air Museum, a UNESCO World Heritage Site.
-It includes the most magnificent rock-cut churches, beautiful frescoes and rock-formed architecture.
+Once your belly is satisfied by the tasty flavors of Turkey, head over to Goreme Open Air Museum, a UNESCO World Heritage Site.
+It includes the most magnificent rock-cut churches, beautiful frescoes, and rock-formed architecture.

 Zemi Valley, a.k.a., Love Valley

 If you still have energy, make your way to the nearby Zemi Valley for a hike.
 It is very close to the Goreme Open Air Museum.
 It is also known as Love Valley because of it’s penis-shaped structures – or more politely called the fairy chimneys.
 The route is advertised to cover a distance of 3.3 miles and is easy enough to be able to enjoy the surrounding view.